 geth export <filename>

 Or if you want to back up portions of the chain over time, a first and last block can be specified.
 For example, to back up the first epoch:

 geth export <filename> 0 29999

 Note that when backing up a partial chain, the file will be appended rather than truncated.

 geth import <filename>

-And finally: DO NOT FORGET YOUR PASSWORD and BACKUP YOUR KEYSTORE
+And finally: REMEMBER YOUR PASSWORD and BACKUP YOUR KEYSTORE